uofa-cmput404/uofa-cmput404.github.io/content/general/project.md

 * Rudeness to the other teams will not be tolerated.
 * Your team must arrive on time.
 Late teams will not be allowed to present.
-* You and your team must stay for all presentations and respectfully support the other teams.
+* You and your team must stay for all presentations and show respect, support, and appreciation for the other teams hard work.
 * You may ask thoughtful questions after each presentation.
 * Wait until after questions to applaud.
+Otherwise, everyone ends up awkwardly applauding each team twice.

 ### Marking